divviup/prio-server/terraform/README.md

 # Prio server Terraform module

 This Terraform module manages a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs) which hosts a Prio data share processor.
-We create one cluster and one node pool in each region in which we operate, and then run each PHA's facilitator instance in its own Kubernetes namespace.
-Each facilitator consists of a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that runs a workflow manager.
+We create one cluster and one node pool in each region in which we operate, and then run each PHA's data share processor instance in its own Kubernetes namespace.
+Each data share processor consists of a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that runs a workflow manager.

 You will need these tools: